-It's on days like today we are grateful the Dutch exist.
-We owe them, among other things, the telescope, the fire hose and Bluetooth, but today we pay homage to their miracle essence - GIN.
+It's on days like today we are grateful for the Dutch who brought us, among other things, the telescope, the fire hose and Bluetooth.
+But today we pay homage to their miracle essence - GIN.

 Certain plants have always been used to produce medical substances.
 One of them is the juniper, whose Dutch name is "Jenever".
 The doctor Dr. Franciscus Sylvius de la Boe treated fever patients with juniper distillate, which became known as "genever".